By Alexander Tuerk

 Mitchell said he is thankful that his insurance keeps the cost of his current cancer treatment affordable but has seen firsthand through his nonprofit organization the toll of knowing there is a treatment outside of a patient’s means.
 He said that the additional layer of taxpayer money going towards research grants amplifies the frustration with the current pricing model and the need for legislation like the We PAID Act.

-Mitchell referenced emerging gene therapies for sickle cell diseases from the National Institute of Health (NIH), currently priced between $500,000 to $2.1 million.
+Mitchell referenced emerging gene therapies for sickle cell diseases from the National Institute of Health (NIH), which could be priced between $500,000 to $2.1 million.

 “It may have been okay for the NIH to wash its hands of pricing when drugs were $200 or even $2,000, but at $2 million?
 We’ve got a problem,” Mitchell said.